1. Two ways to invest in tax-saving mutual fund – SIP and Lumpsum

-There are two approaches that you can take to invest this amount:
+There are two ways to invest this amount:

 a.
 Start a monthly SIP of an amount that you are comfortable with.
-This could be ₹10,000, ₹20,000 or ₹50,000.
-Let the money stay in your bank account till all of it gets invested systematically in the equity mutual funds you have chosen
+This could be Rs.
+10,000, Rs.
+20,000 or Rs.
+50,000.
+Let the money stay in your bank account till all of it gets invested systematically in the chosen equity funds.

 b.
 Invest the lump sum in a liquid fund.
-Then start a Systematic Transfer Plan (STP) from the debt fund to an equity fund.
-Your corpus will not only earn higher returns than a savings bank account but also allow for systematic investment
+Then start a Systematic Transfer Plan (STP) from the debt fund to the ELSS.
+Your corpus will not only earn higher returns than a savings bank account, but also allow for systematic investment